-If your organization or practice requires Doxy.me to meet FIPS 140-2 standards, below you will find information on how we handle cryptographic keys and modules.
+If your organization or practice requires doxy.me to meet FIPS 140-2 standards, here's information on how we handle cryptographic keys and modules.

 Among other offerings from AWS, doxy.me utilizes the AWS Key Management System (KSM) and the associated Hardware Security Modules (HSM).
 These keys are rotated regularly and are custom (256-bit AES encryption).

 Yes, it is.
 The AWS KMS Hardware Security Modules were reviewed by an independent lab and then by the Cryptographic Module Validation Program operated by NIST.
 You can find the official verification here.

 Overall, AWS KMS HSMs are validated at a Security Level 2 and at Security Level 3 in the following areas:

 - Physical Security